 If you imagine a pyramid (see below), at the top there are thousands of calls that contain basic customer information like name, location, calling number and called number.
 In the middle, you apply speech analytics to those calls in order to find hundreds of thousands data points hidden within, that may be of interest to you.
 At the bottom, you have desktop analytics.
 Millions of interactions within an agent’s day, from every keystroke and open application to—most importantly—how that interaction dovetails into speech analytics and the actual call itself.

 Now, turn your pyramid upside down (see below).
 With a focus on desktop analytics, you’re drilling through millions of customer interaction points to know what the agent is doing and how that narrows down to each call.
+To learn more about customer interaction analytics, you can find our complete guide here.
 Desktop analytics asks basic questions to do this: what are my most used applications in the contact center?
 What are the most visited websites?
 The answers to these questions are easily found as the software logically groups this information based on the organizational hierarchy, team and/or agent.
 More importantly, what calls are associated with these interactions.

 For example, if you wanted to learn what website is being viewed most frequently by your agents, you would click on that dashboard and drill down to the level of data requested.
 The “website views” data can be sorted by aggregate time spent, users and more, and then see further into calls that were happening at that moment.